 Fort Montagu, built in 1741, was constructed to help defend the British possession from the Spanish.
 The small four-cannon fort was built using local limestone.

-The fort played a role in US history, as it was was the site of the newly-minted Continental Navy and Continental Marines’ first military action.
+The fort played a role in US history, as it was the site of the newly-minted Continental Navy and Continental Marines’ first military action.
 In 1776, eight ships sailed to Nassau to capture weapons and ammunition from the British, including a gunpowder stockpile at the fort.
-The British were able to get the gunpowder safely away, but the Marines took the fort, occupied the island and retrieved a large number of British weapons in the Battle of Nassau.
+The British were able to get the gunpowder safely away, but the Marines took the fort, occupied the island, and retrieved a large number of British weapons in the Battle of Nassau.

 Tours of Fort Montagu are conducted daily from 8 AM until 3 PM.

 How to get to Montagu Beach from Nassau cruise port